STATE OF WEST VIRGINIA v. JACKIE LEE MCABOY

 We need not reach the constitutional questions in this case, as our rule arises from judicial sources.
 In returning the law in this area to its status before Friedman, we believe that we attain a more harmonious result with the general law as to impeachment of a defendant‘s character and reputation.
 This also follows a settled trend in the law to remove the common law restrictions that bar the accused criminal from effectively asserting his defenses.

 We believe that impeachment through evidence of prior conviction is but a remnant from a barbaric past.
-It stands as one of the last vestiges of the common law
+It stands as one of the last vestiges of the common law harshness that denied the accused the right to testify in his own behalf.
+A rule which dictated that once a person is convicted of a felony, he was forever barred from giving testimony.
+A system that conceived the doctrine of attainder.
+This imposed, upon conviction of treason or felony, a forfeiture of all property and corruption of blood.

-From the concept of corruption of blood flowed the fact that the convict could not inherit or transmit any estate upon his death, nor could his children, born subsequent to the felony, inherit from others, as they were of the corrupt blood.9
+From the concept of corruption of blood flowed the fact that the convict could not inherit or transmit any estate upon his death, nor could his children, born subsequent

 Finally, attainder brought the extinction of certain civil rights which, when fully visited upon the one convicted, was called civil death, civiliter mortuus.10 Forfeiture and corruption of the blood are expressly barred in our Bill of Rights.

 Thus far, we have discussed generally the reasons for re-establishing the earlier rule followed by this Court up to the Friedman case.
 We have noted that this rule prohibited the use of evidence of prior criminal convictions to impeach the defendant‘s credibility.
-It has been pointed out that under this rule, there was the recognized exception that if the defendant elected to place his good charaсter in issue, evidence of prior convictions could then be introduced along with other relevant evidence bearing on bad character.
+It has been pointed out that under this rule, there was the recognized exception that if the defendant elected to place his good character in issue, evidence of prior convictions could then bе introduced along with other relevant evidence bearing on bad character.

 What has been said about the use of prior criminal convictions to impeach the defendant if he elects to testify is not meant to alter our existing law in regard to other witnesses.
 As to such other witnesses, the rule is that it rests within the sound discretion of the trial court whether a prior conviction may be shown to impeach his credibility.
 State v.
 Justice, 135 W. Va.
 852, 65 S.E.2d 743 (1951); State v.
 Crummit, 123 W. Va.
 36, 13 S.E.2d 757 (1941); State v.
 Price, 113 W. Va.
 326, 167 S.E.
 862 (1933).